 “On you go,” the guide shouted.
 “And first-years, we’re off at the Primal Cairn stop.
 You can’t miss it.
 It’s the big rock pile.
 The stop is Primal Cairn.
 If you get off on the opposite side of campus, I’m not going after you.”

 As they stepped onto the tram, Gwen felt the familiar, elitist itch.
-The vehicle was a miracle of normie engineering, stabilized by charms, but it felt…wrong.
+The steel vehicle was a miracle of normie engineering, stabilized by charms, but it felt…wrong.
 It was too convenient.
 It stripped away the pilgrimage.

-There was no sitting room, a fact that seemed to distress the Vapours, who clutched their brand-new, overstuffed backpacks like life rafts.
-A Newblood boy, recognizing Gwen’s silver ring and the stitched crest on Sloan’s purse, immediately scrambled to his feet.
-He elbowed the befuddled Vapour next to him—the frizzy-haired girl Gwen had noticed earlier—who looked up in confusion before being nudged out of her seat.
+A Newblood boy, recognizing the crest on Gwen’s ring that marked her as sorcery royalty, immediately scrambled to his feet.
+He elbowed the befuddled Vapour next to him—a girl with dark coiled hair and eyes glued to an open book—who looked up in confusion before being nudged out of her seat.

-The boy offered the space to Sloan with a bow that was a bit too eager.
+The boy offered the space with a bow that was a bit too eager.
 Sloan slid into the seat with a smirk of pure expectation.
 Gwen thanked the boy with a stiff, regal nod and sat beside her.
 Manners were the armour of the Ink; one must always be gracious to those who knew their place.

 Across the aisle, she caught the eye of the flannel boy.
 He wasn’t holding onto a rail.
 He was balanced perfectly, swaying with the tram’s movements, a small, amused smile playing on his lips as he watched the Inks struggle with the ride’s physics.
 Gwen turned her gaze away instantly.
 His amusement was an insult.
 She’d like to see him be so calm riding a peryton for the first time.